Single Digit Addition made easy!

 Well practice makes perfect, so practice, practice and more practice!

-To explore all the other areas of basic math your K6 Student will need to master,
+To see all the other areas of basic math your K6 Student will need to master, take time to explore Printable Math Worksheets.